pksurferdad/knative-microservices/README.md

   1. build a simple python service
   2. create the YAML configuration to deploy the service
-  3. demonstrate how to call deployed service
+  3. demonstrate how to call the deployed service
   4. run the service on a schedule using a cronjob like resource from Knative called PingSource

 **Simple Python Service**